VAT for Freelancers in Estonia

 If you provide digital services to private consumers in other EU countries, the VAT rules are different from B2B services.
 For B2B, the place of supply is the client’s country and the client accounts for VAT via reverse charge.
 For B2C, the place of supply is also the consumer’s country — but there is no reverse charge for consumers.
 You, as the supplier, must charge and remit VAT at the rate of the consumer’s country.

+This would normally mean registering for VAT in every EU country where you have consumer customers — an administratively impossible burden for a freelancer.
 The One-Stop-Shop (OSS) scheme solves this by allowing you to file a single quarterly EU-wide return in Estonia that covers all EU B2C sales, remitting VAT to EMTA, which distributes it to the relevant member states.

 | Your EU B2C Annual Revenue | OSS Obligation | Action Required |